btmartin721/SNPio/snpio/docs/source/getting_started.rst

 The ``Plotting`` class provides methods to visualize genotype data, such as running principal component analysis (PCA) and generating missing data reports.

+The ``PopGenStatistics`` class is designed to perform a suite of population genetic analyses on SNP datasets.
+It supports calculations such as pairwise Weir and Cockerham's Fst, heterozygosity, nucleotide diversity.
+It also supports the following analyses, although they are at this time still experimental and will be more fully-featured and validated in a future release: D-statistics, Fst outliers, and Analysis of Molecular Variance (AMOVA).
+These analyses can facilitate understanding of the genetic structure, diversity, and differentiation within and between populations.

+The ``GenotypeEncoder`` class provides methods to encode genotype data into different formats, such as one-hot encoding, integer encoding, and 0-1-2 encoding.
+This is useful for preparing genotype data for machine learning and AI tasks.

-The ``TreeParser`` class is used to load and parse phylogenetic trees in Newick and NEXUS formats.
+The *still-experimental* ``TreeParser`` class is used to load and parse phylogenetic trees in Newick and NEXUS formats.
 It can read and parse tree files, modify tree structures, draw trees, and save trees in different formats.

-The ``PopGenStatistics`` class is designed to perform a suite of population genetic analyses on SNP datasets.
-It supports calculations such as pairwise Weir and Cockerham's Fst, D-statistics, Fst outliers, heterozygosity, nucleotide diversity, and Analysis of Molecular Variance (AMOVA).
-These analyses are essential for understanding genetic structure, diversity, and differentiation within and between populations.

 Below is a step-by-step guide to using SNPio to read, filter, encode genotype data for analysis, and calculate population genetic statistics.
 The guide covers the basic steps to get started with SNPio and provides examples of how to use the main classes and methods in the library.